Guide to Tawny Port

 Many grape varieties are approved to be used to make port and they are usually all grown and fermented together in complex blends.
 Touriga Nacional is perhaps the best of the port grapes and the best known.
 It is also used for the ever-improving Portuguese still red wines like Churchill Estate's Douro Touriga Nacional

 How tawny port (usually) differs from ruby port

-Most tawny ports are wood ports i.e. they are matured in barrel or cask for several years and therefore have some exposure to oxygen which contributes to them losing their colour and gaining a complex array of flavours and a silky texture.
-They are generally therefore tawny coloured, nutty flavoured and more syrupy in texture than ruby port.
-They are bottled when ready to drink and do not age further in bottle so should be drunk within a year or so of bottling.
+Most tawny ports are wood ports which means that they are matured in barrel or cask for several years and therefore have some exposure to oxygen (more than they would if aged in bottle) and this exposure contributes to the ports losing their red hues and gaining a complex array of flavours and a silky texture.
+They are generally therefore

 As the ageing of tawny port has been in barrel there should be no sediment in the bottle so decanting should not be required.